 - Lower the bulb wattage: Higher-wattage bulbs draw more power through your dimmer and can contribute to a rise in temperature.
 This is especially true with multi-bulb fixtures.

 Watch Now: How to Fix a Hot or Buzzing Dimmer Switch

 Buzzing Dimmer Switches

-The cause: The hyper-fast AC interruptions that change lighting levels can cause a buzzing sound under the right circumstances.
+The hyper-fast AC interruptions that change lighting levels can cause a buzzing sound under the right circumstances.
 In some cases, the interruptions produce vibrations in the electromagnetic field within the bulb or within the switch itself, resulting in a buzz.
 Overloading your dimmer with excess wattage can also result in buzzing and humming.